mail-cci/antispam/README.md

 The program will start the milter and HTTP servers using the ports defined in the configuration file.

+All emails received by the milter are also stored as `.eml` files under the `testdata` directory for inspection.

 ## Testing

 Unit tests can be executed with: